haberdashPI/terminal-polyglot/README.md

 An extension that makes working with multiple programming languages and the built-in [Visual Studio Code](https://code.visualstudio.com/) terminal a little more streamlined.
 Provided are a set of terminal commands that are specific to each language mode.
-That way when you send code from one language it gets sent to different interactive terminal then code you send from another language.
+That way when you send code from one language it gets sent to a different interactive terminal then code you send from another language.

 You can: